 4

-Maintain records of all safety inspections, maintenance activities, and risk assessments.
-Pool inspections, playground checks, stair and walkway maintenance, and emergency evacuation procedures should all be documented.
-These records demonstrate due diligence and support your position if a guest injury claim arises.
+Record all safety inspections, hazard assessments, and maintenance activities.
+Pool barrier inspections, playground checks, stairway and walkway maintenance, and emergency evacuation drills should all be documented with dates and outcomes.
+These records demonstrate your duty of care and strengthen your position if a guest injury claim arises.

 5